KingTH000/oidc-project/README.md

     ```sh
     go run main.go
     ```
-    You should see log messages indicating that the server is connected to the database and running.
+    You should see log messages indicating that the server is connected to the database, running, and the JWT Verifier has been initialized.

 ### 3\.
 Run the Client Application